Biodynamic Methods at Maris

 We place a strong emphasis on the naturally occurring lunar and solar cycles and are guided by them to identify the best times for tasks such as ground preparation, sowing, cultivating and, ultimately, grape harvesting.

-As fertilizer we use compost made from local cow and sheep manure plus manure provided by the horses which we used to plough some of the plots.
-The organic compost is supplemented by crops of barley, bulgur and mustard that are grown between rows and ploughed into the soil in order to avoid the adverse effects of monoculture.
+As fertilizer, we use compost made from local cow and sheep manure plus manure provided by the horses which we used to plow some of the plots.
+The organic compost is supplemented by crops of barley, bulgur, and mustard that are grown between rows and plowed into the soil in order to avoid the adverse effects of monoculture.